-Active Release and Graston Techniques are both soft tissue therapies.
-Trained professionals use both methods of treatment but they perform the therapies in different manners.
+Active Release and Graston Technique are both soft tissue therapies.
+Trained professionals use both methods of treatment, but the therapies are performed in different manners.

 ART could be a helpful therapy to treat knee problems, tennis elbow, back pain, carpal tunnel syndrome, shin splints, shoulder pain, plantar fasciitis, sciatica, and headaches.
 During an ART session, the practitioner can feel the tightness, texture, and movement in different parts of the patient’s body.
 All of this is so that the practitioner can determine which areas of the body need to be manipulated in order to provide the patient with treatment and relief.
 The patient is also actively directed to move their body parts in certain ways while the ART is being performed.1

-Trained professionals use the Graston Technique to treat scar tissue and assist with improving the patient’s range of motion.
+The Graston Technique is also used to treat scar tissue and assist with improving the patient’s range of motion.
 The instruments are meant to perform a combing motion over the skin and physically catch on fibrotic tissue as an instrument is gliding along the surface.
 The idea of having an instrument that catches on fibrotic tissue would be that the hidden scar tissue which was causing problems would be found and broken up in the process of the Graston Technique.

 The patient may find that they experience discomfort and bruising following a session of GT.
 This is because the instrument is physically rough on the body, but the discomfort and discoloration are more temporary than the underlying problem which the Graston Technique treats.
 After treatment, patients would need to follow recommended stretches and use ice in order to aid the recovery process.
-Resting is often a recommended part of recovery.
-However, too much time spent resting could actually be detrimental to the healing process.
-That’s why the patients should consult with the professional about recommended courses of action.3
+Resting is often a recommended part of recovery, but too much time spent resting could actually be detrimental to the healing process, so patients should consult with the professional about recommended courses of action.3

-The Graston Technique can treat tendinopathies.
-This includes the likes of tennis elbow, fascial syndromes, such as plantar fasciitis, myofascial pain, which applies to headaches, sprains, and strains.
+The Graston Technique can treat tendinopathies, including the likes of tennis elbow, fascial syndromes, such as plantar fasciitis, myofascial pain, which applies to headaches, sprains, and strains.
 Patients will also learn special exercises to coincide with their GT treatment.
 Different types of stretches and exercises might be recommended for the patient directly after a GT treatment or during the time in between treatment sessions.
-The body might be able to heal itself.
-But sometimes the process needs a bit of encouragement through complementary and alternative medicine.4
+The body might be able to heal itself, but sometimes the process needs a bit of encouragement through complementary and alternative medicine.4

 Choosing GT or ART